Jesia Berry

 Faculty of Health and Medical Sciences

-Jesia is a Data Manager for the national Australian Cerebral Palsy (CP) Biobank.
-The Biobank contains DNA samples and clinical information for 500+ families where a child is affected by cerebral palsy.
-A team of geneticists is involved in whole exome/genome sequencing, epigenetic and functional studies to investigate the genetic causes of CP.
 Jesia has advanced skills in epidemiology and biostatistical analysis of healthcare databases.
+She collates clinical data into the national Australian Cerebral Palsy (CP) Biobank and works with a team of geneticists, who undertake whole exome/genome sequencing, epigenetic and functional studies to investigate the genetic causes of CP.
 She contributes as a member of the Australian Collaborative Cerebral Palsy Research Group to progress research into the aetiology of CP by providing clinical data analysis support and facilitating data linkage studies with cerebral palsy registers and other datasets.

 Jesia completed a Master of Public Health in 2008 and a PhD in 2013 with a thesis entitled: 'Postmarketing Vaccine Safety Surveillance Using Data Linkage: The Issue of Consent'.
 The research was funded by the Australian Research Council as one component of a Linkage Project grant entitled: Vaccine Assessment Using Linked Data (VALiD).
 The research output comprised four first author peer-reviewed journal papers.